sys-eng-team14/sys-eng-team14.github.io/_sources/appendices/blog.rst.txt

    For work on MotionInput:

    Adi’s compilation work is complete.
 Tianhao and Yan were assigned to work on the Joystick Module in the new architecture.
+Sree is using the design guide he worked on with the UI team, and is putting together the UI for the Hands Module

 .. blogfield:: 27-02-2022